PierreSenellart/provsql/doc/source/user/probabilities.rst

 The *inversion-free* ``UCQ(OBDD)`` class of Jha & Suciu :cite:`DBLP:conf/icdt/JhaS11` -- hierarchical, tuple-independent queries
-whose lineage admits a polynomial-size OBDD -- is a second linear-time route for safe queries, a sibling of the :ref:`safe-query rewrite
+whose provenance admits a polynomial-size OBDD -- is a second linear-time route for safe queries, a sibling of the :ref:`safe-query rewrite
 <safe-query-rewriting>`.
 ProvSQL certifies the query, attaches the
 certificate to the provenance root, and the default chooser takes the route automatically, right after ``'independent'``, so no method need be named.
-Where ``'tree-decomposition'`` would blow up because the lineage is not low-treewidth, the route builds a *structured* d-DNNF over a query-derived variable order that stays linear in the lineage, and ``'inversion-free'`` reads it in one pass.
+Where ``'tree-decomposition'`` would blow up because the provenance is not low-treewidth, the route builds a *structured* d-DNNF over a query-derived variable order that stays linear in the provenance, and ``'inversion-free'`` reads it in one pass.

 It differs from the safe-query rewrite on three counts: